-OHA/ODE Requirements Hybrid/Onsite Plan · comply with CDC and OHA guidelines.
-At present there are no ☑ Visitors must wash or sanitize their hands upon entry and exit. face-to-face visits.
+ig.
+Visitors/ Volunteers OHA/ODE Requirements Hybrid/Onsite Plan □ Restrict non-essential visitors.
+Only allow visitors if six feet of physical distance between all people can be maintained.
+Visitors and volunteers are through facility screening procedures that comply with CDC and OHA guidelines.
+At present there are no face-to- $\ oxed{oxed}$ Visitors must wash or sanitize their hands upon entry and exit. face visits.
 All visitation is by phone. ☑ Visitors must wear face coverings in accordance with local public health authority and CDC guidelines.
 Screen all visitors for symptoms upon every entry.
 Restrict from school property any visitor known to have been exposed to COVID-19 within the preceding 14 calendar days.